-Most companies tend to rely greatly on data to make decisions.
-Key Performance Indicators (KPIs) provide reliable data for businesses to track their growth.
-Without KPIs, you will be unable to track your campaign’s progress.
-We have put together the top 10 SEO KPIs to track traffic growth.
+Many affiliate marketing companies heavily rely on data to make decisions.
+Key Performance Indicators (KPIs) are essential for businesses to track growth.
+Without KPIs, it’s tough to measure the success of affiliate marketing campaigns.
+We’ve listed the top 10 SEO KPIs to help you monitor your affiliate marketing website’s traffic growth.

 What are SEO KPIs?

-SEO Key Performance Indicators (KPIs) are metrics that allow online marketers to measure a site’s SEO performance in search engines.
-They basically show you the success of your optimization strategy.
+SEO Key Performance Indicators (KPIs) allow online affiliate marketers to measure a site’s SEO performance in search engines.
+They show you the success of your optimization strategy.
 In addition, KPIs provide a learning environment where you can continuously measure and optimize your growth.

 Why are KPIs important for SEO?

-Like other initiatives where you invest your time, money, and resources, measuring your SEO KPIs can help improve your digital marketing efforts.
+Like other initiatives where you invest time, money, and resources, measuring your SEO KPIs can help improve your digital affiliate marketing efforts.

 Apart from growth and providing a means to measure your progress, tracking SEO KPIs can:

-- Alert you in case of any problems on your site and show the working strategies so you can apply them throughout the site.
+• Alert you in case of any problems on your site and show the working affiliate marketing strategies so you can apply them throughout the site.
 This way, you can track and measure your progress against set goals.

-- Help you track your return on investment (ROI) for better profits.
-With a better ROI understanding, you can also estimate the payback period for your SEO business.
+• It can help you track your return on investment (ROI) for better profits.
+With a better understanding of ROI, you can also estimate the payback period for your SEO business.

 Top 10 Important SEO KPIs to Track